garuda-linux/infrastructure-nix/docs/src/nixos-containers/docker.md

 ## General

 This container is used to run regular Docker containers.
-Recently, the `docker-compose-runner` module has been replaced by native Nix expressions.
+Recently, the `compose-runner` module has been replaced by native Nix expressions.

 ## Nextcloud AIO